rdboboia/format-automation-script-templates/STEPS FOLLOWED - VM Hyper-V W11.md

 # TODO 👀
 - Disable explorer recent files?
-- Ask for each folder pack if its execution is desired instead of an per file prompt
 - Check admin privileges before proceeding with scripts (most of the scripts need it)
 - Office?